The Luzhin Defence: Cinematic error

 White's last move is illegal (see rules of chess).
 Moving the rook would put White in check, which is prohibited.

 In the film, the Black rook was erroneously placed on c1 instead of c2, where it was in the actual game this winning combination was played, making it legal, a famous win of Milan Vidmar over future world champion Max Euwe.

+Release

+The film opened in 59 cinemas in the United Kingdom on 8 September 2000 and grossed £59,779 in its opening weekend, placing at 15th at the UK box office.